priyanshis1303/priyanshis1303/README.md

 currently a student pursuing a degree in Information Technology at Mumbai University.</h3>
 <br>
-# 💫 About Me:
+💫 About Me:

 Hello my name is Priyanshi Singh.
-I'm currently a Second-year Information Technology student with an interest in exploring technologies .
-I have always been interested in technology.
+I'm currently a Fourth - year Information Technology student with an interest in exploring technologies .

-I have always been a capable learner .
-I have ability to work in a team .I have started learning UI/UX In my free time I like to do performing arts like singing and Dancing I am excited to see myself grow in the field of Information Technology .
+I am a capable and enthusiastic learner with a strong ability to collaborate and work effectively in a team.
+Currently, I am doing an internship in the field of Information Technology, where I continue to develop my skills and grow professionally.
+I’ve been focusing on web development and Java, and I’m excited about building real-world projects that make an impact.

+Outside of work, I enjoy performing arts such as singing and dancing, which help me stay creative and expressive.
+I’m eager to take on a new role where I can contribute, learn, and continue to grow in the IT industry.

 <br>
 <br>